tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/aerodynamics.rst

 A control surface is created as follows:

 If a body has :math:`N` control surfaces assigned to it, the coefficient increments will be added to the total coefficients during each time step, without any required user interaction.
-User interaction with the control surfaces is typically limited to definig an algorithm defining theit deflections as a function of time.
+User interaction with the control surfaces is typically limited to defining an algorithm defining the deflections as a function of time.

 TODO: write documentation for implementation in Tudat